Physical hazard

 A physical hazard is an agent, factor or circumstance that can cause harm with contact.
 They can be classified as type of occupational hazard or environmental hazard.
 Physical hazards include ergonomic hazards, radiation, heat and cold stress, vibration hazards, and noise hazards.
 Engineering controls are often used to mitigate physical hazards.

 Physical hazards are a common source of injuries in many industries.
 They are perhaps unavoidable in certain industries, such as construction and mining, but over time people have developed safety methods and procedures to manage the risks of physical danger in the workplace.
 Employment of children may pose special problems.

-An engineering workshop specialising in the fabrication and welding of components has to follow the Personal Protective Equipment (PPE) at work regulations 1992.
-It is an employers duty to provide ‘all equipment (including clothing affording protection against the weather) which is intended to be worn or held by a person at work which protects him against one or more risks to his health and safety’.
-In a fabrication and welding workshop an employer would be required to provide face and eye protection, safety footwear, overalls and other necessary PPE.